top of page

 Swiftwater rescue team rescuing man in flood

-Several members of our department are rescuers and instructors for swiftwater rescue techniques.
-This includes rescue of victims from moving water such as rivers and from still waters such as lakes or ponds.
+Several department members are rescuers and instructors for swiftwater rescue techniques.
+This includes rescuing victims from moving water, such as rivers, and still waters, such as lakes or ponds.
 The Eureka Fire Protection District has approximately 37 miles of rivers and inland waterways to protect.
 Our swiftwater rescue technicians use ropes, boats, and flotation equipment to reach victims of flooding incidents.
-Marine Unit 2429, is a flatbottom jet-powered boat ideal for use in the shallow but swift waterways of the Eureka Fire Protection District.
+Flatbottom jet-powered boats are ideal for use in the shallow but swift waterways of the Eureka Fire Protection District and are housed at Stations 1 and 2.
+An inflatable rescue boat is housed at Station 3.

 Missouri Task Force 1: Urban Search & Rescue